CodeYourFuture/immersive-go-course/kafka-cron/README.md

  * https://stanislas.blog/2021/08/firecracker/
  * https://jvns.ca/blog/2021/01/23/firecracker--start-a-vm-in-less-than-a-second/

 There is a [Firecracker SDK for Golang](https://github.com/firecracker-microvm/firecracker-go-sdk).
-If you have a significant amount of extra time available, reimplementing the system to run cron jobs in Firecracker VMs would be a good challenge.
+If you have a significant amount of extra time available, updating the system to run commands in Firecracker VMs instead of exec-ing the commands provided would be a very good challenge.